Where to go to write your personal classic.

 We find that one effective way to get inspired while writing is by leaving your comfort zone, and we don’t mean this as a figure of speech.
 Yes, you may need to do some traveling to get those creative juices flowing again.
-Whether you’re trying to write a travelogue or an essay, new destinations are great motivators.
+Whether you’re trying to write a travelogue or an essay or figure out how to write an expository essay, new destinations are great motivators.

 Curious about some of the best places for writers to travel to for inspiration?
 This article has just what you need.